-&lt;sup>60 Book" women's rights in Islam" by M. sharif Chaudhary, chapter# 17 right to protection of honour, page.
-139

-&lt;sup>61 Adultery means a voluntarily sexual intercourse between a married person and a person who is not their spouse.

-PLD 2010 Pesh.
-10, 2001 YLR 731

-&lt;sup>63 See the commentary of Ar.128 of QSO,1984 of M. IQBAL(PLD publishers) revised 2018 edition, page 198 may be assumed from the conditions that the nuptial held between the parents (father and mother).
-Marriage is also assumed from prolonged cohabitation between husband and wife, through acknowledgment by the father in respect of the paternity of a child and the conditions of acknowledgment must be fulfilled. and acknowledgment by the man or woman of his wife,and the community always perceive as a husband and wife, and also consider by a respectable member of the locality.
-Ar.46(5) of QSO,1984 also provides that the statement regarding the existent of relation by marriage, bloodline, or adoption between persons or persons declare that has special means of knowledge and all these the question regarding provided when statements relationship in dispute was raised are relevant.
-Another article provides that when the court made a point of view concerning the relation of one person to another and the opinion of any person who is a member of a family or has special means of knowledge expressing the existence of a relationship is considered a relevant fact.
-In Mohd Haneefa vs. Pathummalbeevi states that an infant born in

-&lt;sup>64 See the sec.
-341 of D.F MULLAH principles of Mohammadan law, Pakistan edition, page 469

-Khaja Hidayat vs. Raj Jan (1884) 3 M.I.A 295

-Habibur Rahman vs. Aitaf Ali (1921) I.A.
-114

-&lt;sup>67 M. Amin vs. Vaakil Ahmad, Murad khatoon vs. M. Afzal Khan 1993 MLD 719.
+61 PLD 1995 Pesh.
+124 62 Book" women's rights in Islam" by M. sharif Chaudhary, chapter# 17 right to protection of honour, page.
+139 63 Adultery means a voluntarily sexual intercourse between a married person and a person who is not their spouse.
+64 PLD 2010 Pesh.
+10, 2001 YLR 731 65 See the commentary of Ar.128 of QSO,1984 of M. IQBAL(PLD publishers) revised 2018 edition, page 198 The legitimacy of a child may also presume from presumptive marriage- Marriage must presume from direct proof but in the absence of direct proof the legitimateness of a newborn may be assumed from the conditions that the nuptial held between the parents (father and mother)66.
+Marriage is also assumed from prolonged cohabitation67 between husband and wife, through acknowledgment by the father in respect of the paternity of a child and the conditions of fulfilled68, acknowledgment be must and acknowledgment by the man or woman of his wife69,and the community always perceive as a husband and wife, and also consider by a respectable member of the locality.
+Ar.46(5) of QSO,1984 also provides that the statement regarding the existent of relation by marriage, bloodline, or adoption between persons or persons declare that has special means of knowledge and all these provided when the question regarding statements relationship in dispute was raised are relevant70.
+Another article provides that when the court made a point of view concerning the relation of one person to another and the opinion of any person who is a member of a family or has special means of knowledge expressing the existence 66 See the sec.
+341 of D.F MULLAH principles of Mohammadan law, Pakistan edition, page 469 67 Khaja Hidayat vs. Raj Jan (1884) 3 M.I.A 295 68Habibur Rahman vs. Aitaf Ali (1921) I.A.
+114 69 M. Amin vs. Vaakil Ahmad, Murad khatoon vs. M. Afzal Khan 1993 MLD 719.

-&lt;sup>68See the Ar.
+70See the Ar.
 46 of QSO,1984 by M. IQBAL(PLD publishers) revised edition 2018-page:85, para: second.